You may have radiotherapy for secondary bone cancer as:

 - a number of treatment sessions, which are given daily.

-Your doctor will discuss your treatment with you beforehand and answer any questions you have.
+Your doctor will discuss your treatment with you and answer any questions you have.

 You will normally have radiotherapy to the area of the bone affected by the cancer.
-It usually takes 7 to 10 days for radiotherapy to start reducing bone pain, and it may take up to six weeks before you feel the full effect.
+It usually takes 7 to 10 days for radiotherapy to start reducing bone pain.
+It may take up to six weeks before you feel the full effect.
 You may notice that any pain you have becomes slightly worse before getting better.

-During this time, it’s important to continue taking the painkillers prescribed by your doctor.
+During this time, it is important to continue taking the painkillers your doctor prescribes.
 As your pain improves, you may be able to reduce the amount of painkillers.
-But it’s important to talk to your doctor or nurse before adjusting the dose.
+But, it is important to talk to your doctor or nurse before adjusting the dose.